lucfra/FAR-HO/README.md

  [_Forward and Reverse Gradient-Based Hyperparameter Optimization_](http://proceedings.mlr.press/v70/franceschi17a).
 For the older package see [RFHO](https://github.com/lucfra/RFHO).
 FAR-HO [features simplified interfaces, additional capabilities and a tighter integration with `tensorflow`](https://github.com/lucfra/FAR-HO#new-features-and-differences-from-rfho).

-- Reverse hypergradient (`ReverseHG`), generalization of algorithms presented in Domke [2012] and MacLaurin et Al. [2015] (without reversable dynamics and "reversable dtype")
+- Reverse hypergradient (`ReverseHG`), generalization of algorithms presented in Domke [2012] and MacLaurin et Al. [2015] (without reversable dynamics and "reversable dtype"); including the "truncated reverse version" `ReverseHG.truncated`, see [_Truncated Back-propagation for Bilevel Optimization_](https://arxiv.org/abs/1810.10667)
 - Forward hypergradient (`ForwardHG`)
 - Online versions of the two previous algorithms: Real-Time HO (RTHO) and Truncated-Reverse HO (TRHO)
-- Implicit differentiation (`ImplicitHG`), which can be used to implement HOAG algorithm [Pedregosa, 2016]
+- Implicit differentiation (`ImplicitHG`), which can be used to implement [HOAG algorithm](http://proceedings.mlr.press/v48/pedregosa16) [Pedregosa, 2016]

 These algorithms algorithms compute, with different procedures, the (approximate) gradient of an outer objective such as a validation error with respect to the outer variables (e.g. hyperparameters).
   We call the gradient of the outer objective _hypergradient_.
-  The "online" algorithms perform "real time" (i.e. at training time) outer variables updates, and are in general much faster then their "batch" version.
+  The "online" algorithms may perform several updates of the outer variables before reaching the final iteration, and are in general are much faster then their "batch" version.
+This procedure is linked to warm restart for solving the inner optimizaiton problem, but the hypergradient is, in general, biased.

-  They may incur, however, in a certain bias.
+**IMPORTANT NOTE:** This is not a plug-and-play hyperparameter optimizaiton package, but rather a research package that collects some useful methods that aim at simplifying the creation of experiments in gradient-based hyperparameter optimizaiton and related areas.
+With respect to other HPO packages, here a more specific problem structure is required.
+Furthermore, depending on the specific problem, the performance may be somewhat sensiteve to algorithmic parameters.
+As an important example, the inner optimizaion dynamics *should not diverge* in order for the hypergradients to yield useful informations [ Troubleshooting section coming soon! ].

+**NOTE II:** In Italian FARO means beacon or lighthouse (so... no "H", but the "H" in Italian is silent!) .

 ![alt text](https://github.com/lucfra/RFHO/blob/master/rfho/examples/0_95_crop.png
 "Response surface of a small neural network and optimization trajectory in the hyperparameter space.
 The arrows depicts the negative hypergradient at the current point, computed with Forward-HG algorithm.")